 - 4.1 The parties may be ordered to confer with a Mental Health Professional for an independent parenting evaluation pursuant to Florida Family Law Rules of Procedure 12.363 at any time.
-No final hearing on a disputed parenting issue shall be scheduled without a prior evaluation pursuant to Florida Family Law Rules of Procedure 12.363 or a waiver. - 4.2 The cost of consultation shall be an item addressed in the Final Judgment; however, absent an agreement or order of the court each party shall pay one-half of the cost of consultation pending a temporary hearing or final hearing determination.
+No final hearing on a disputed significant parenting issue shall be scheduled without a prior evaluation pursuant to Florida Family Law Rules of Procedure 12.363 or a waiver by the court. - 4.2 The cost of evaluation shall be an item addressed in the Final Judgment; however, absent an agreement or order of the court each party shall pay one-half of the cost of evaluation pending a temporary hearing or final hearing determination.